-An affected person may submit his or her request to NCUA's CIO and the CIO will forward it to the appropriate NCUA Office Director for a determination.
+An affected person may submit his or her request to NCUA's CIO, and the CIO will forward it to the appropriate NCUA Office Director for a determination.
 All requests should be addressed to: Chief Information Officer, Office of Chief Information Officer, National Credit Union Administration, 1775 Duke Street, Alexandria, Virginia 22314-3428.

 The request should state that the correction of information is submitted under section 515 of Public Law 106-554 and include the requester's name and mailing address.
 The request should describe the information asserted to be incorrect, including the name of the report or data product where the information is located, the date of issuance, and a detailed description of the information to be corrected.
-The request should also state specifically why the information should be corrected, and if possible, recommend specifically how it should be corrected, and provide any supporting documentary evidence, such as comparable data or research results on the same topic to help in the review of the request.
+The request should also state specifically why the information does not comply with NCUA or OMB guidelines and should be corrected, and, if possible, recommend specifically how it should be corrected, and provide any supporting documentary evidence, such as comparable data or research results on the same topic to help in the review of the request.